rclone/rclone/docs/content/bisync.md

 On such a critical error the `{...}.path1.lst` and `{...}.path2.lst` listing files are renamed to extension `.lst-err`, which blocks any future bisync runs (since the normal `.lst` files are not found).
-Bisync keeps them under `bisync` subdirectory of the rclone cache direcory, typically at `${HOME}/.cache/rclone/bisync/` on Linux.
+Bisync keeps them under `bisync` subdirectory of the rclone cache directory, typically at `${HOME}/.cache/rclone/bisync/` on Linux.

 Some errors are considered temporary and re-running the bisync is not blocked.